 The copy tasks will then depend on that task.

-It will find dependencies in all configurations having the same maven group and artifact name, but different versions, and throw an Exception if any is found.
+It will find dependencies in all configurations that have the same Maven group and artifact name, but different versions, and throw an exception if any are found.

-At work, a product ships with different applications into a same archive and needs to integrate multiple jar directories.
-We were sometimes bitten by having multiple versions of the same library in different directories, and thus loaded differently at compile and runtime.
-Which led to a runtime error while it compiled fine (hint: the runtime lib had a lower version number).
+At work, a product ships with different applications in the same archive and needs to integrate multiple JAR directories.
+We were sometimes affected by having multiple versions of the same library in different directories, which led to them being loaded differently at compile and runtime.
+This caused a runtime error, even though it compiled fine (hint: the runtime library had a lower version number).

 With the above configuration and setup: